virtio-win/virtio-win.github.io/Knowledge-Base/Virtiofs:-Shared-file-system.md

 ### Case insensitivity

-*At the moment, the case insensitivity feature is under development and may not work properly in some cases.* Case insensitivity can be turned on by `-i` command-line parameter of `CaseInsensitive` registry key.
+Case insensitivity can be turned on by
+* `-i` command-line parameter.
+* `CaseInsensitive` registry key with type `DWORD` and value `1`.

 In this situation, when processing a request, virtiofs first tries to access the file or directory by its exact name, as in case-sensitive mode.
 Second, if there is no such node, virtiofs finds a node with a matching name in the parent directory, ignoring case.

 ### File system name